 In 2020, they relocated to Las Vegas.
 They now play in the $2 Billion state-of-the-art 65,000 seats domed Allegiant stadium.
 Sitting across the highway from the famous Las Vegas Strip, across from Mandalay Bay

-Due to the Pandemic, the first season in the new stadium was played without fans in the seats.
-The 2021 season had the stands filled to allowed capacity.
-Plus the stadium has now hosted a series of concerts and events that couldn’t be held in any other Vegas Venue.
-From Garth Brooks to award shows, the stadium has found many new fans as well as uses, not just football..
+Plus, the stadium has now hosted a series of concerts and events that couldn’t be held in any other Vegas Venue.
+From Garth Brooks to award shows, the stadium has found many new fans and uses, not just football..

-And now, the NFL has awarded the 2024 Super Bowl to Las Vegas!
+To add a little cherry on top of the cake, the NFL has awarded the 2024 Super Bowl to Las Vegas!
 Sunday, February 11, 2024